 Staff, faculty, and students that work and/or study remotely make use of online platforms that include live video and voice streaming to communicate to an audience.
 Just as emergencies can occur while at school or work, emergencies can also occur at home.
 It is important to know what to do should you be in an online meeting or remote learning platform and you are notified of or observe the host or a participant experiencing an emergency or threatening situation.

 KNOW THE SIGNS.
-Know what the signs that indicate that someone may be in distress or in danger.
-Signs will be dependent on the emergency being experienced and may include audible warnings, behavioural changes, verbal complaint, or changes to the physical environment.
+Know the signs that indicate that someone may be in distress or in danger.
+Signs will depend on the emergency being experienced and may include audible warnings, behavioural changes, verbal complaints, or changes to the physical environment.

 KNOW YOUR AUDIENCE.
 When preparing for a meeting or course, be prepared by gathering basic contact information for attendees, if possible – including address and phone number

 KNOW PROCEDURES.
-Review emergency procedures at www.carleton.ca/emergency/procedures or through the Carleton Mobile App.
+Review emergency procedures on the Emergency Management website or through the Carleton Mobile App.
 Be familiar with the procedures for each type of hazard.
 This will be valuable information to pass along to participants should they encounter any of the identified hazards during the meeting or course.